 One of my favorite paint colors of all time, Waterloo is absolutely breathtaking.
 Waterloo works perfectly as an accent wall color, used in a media room or even on cabinetry.
-Waterloo definitely has more blue than green in it and also has notes of gray, which all come together to create this beautiful smoky blue tone.
+Waterloo definitely has more navy blue color than green in it and also has notes of gray, which all come together to create this beautiful smoky blue tone.

 LRV of 13